 Data science is changing the environment by developing policies and responses to the challenge of climate change while better preparing local governments to prepare for and react to natural disasters.
 It’s changing business by allowing companies to improve their logistics, streamline how they deliver goods and services to customers, and save millions of dollars.
 Data science is feeding the hungry, and making us safer by improving crime prevention, creating more efficient firefighting, and making cars and roads less dangerous.
 It’s even changing the way sports teams scout players and the way they play the game.

-Our program is a collaborative effort with the College of Arts and Sciences, the O’Neill School of Public and Environmental Affairs, the Kelley School of Business, and the School of Public Health, providing students with an opportunity to build an interdisciplinary network.
+Our program is a collaborative effort with the College of Arts and Science and the O’Neill School of Public and Environmental Affairs, providing students with an opportunity to build an interdisciplinary network.

 From big data to cloud computing, from astronomy to sports, data science is the foundation of our data-driven future, and the demand for trained data scientists has never been higher.